If you use the kubectl Crossplane plugin to install a Provider or

 Type: Ready

-Most Crossplane resources set the Ready
+Most Crossplane resources set the Ready condition.
+Ready represents the

 availability of the resource - whether it is creating, deleting, available,